hiejulia/hibernate-springboot/README.md

 # hibernate-springboot
-Project overview : Company management
+Project overview : Company management hub
++ Company manager web app that manage all the workflow from employee

 ### Stack using